MFR6340/theenglishextension.org/open-world-1/unit-3: Healthy Living.md

 ## Supplemental Activity
-Wander through Migros or Coop grocery store and find a prepackaged food item, be it a warm soup, a ready-made sandwich, or a frozen pizza.
+Wander through Migros or Coop grocery store and find a pre-packaged food item, be it a ready-made sandwich or soup, or a frozen pizza, or even sushi.
+Find a recipe and see if you can make